 If bus 27 is at the Arts Center MARTA station when you arrive (go up two levels from the train platform), ride to the park for free if you are transferring from a train.
 Exit at 14th Street and Piedmont Avenue next to the park.
 You’ll want to signal to exit the bus when 14th Street dead ends at the park (stoplight).
 From the bus stop, walk down to 12th Street or walk through the park to the Bridge/Lake gate.

-We love the new 809 bus route that connects with all rail lines.
+We also love the new 809 bus route that connects with all rail lines.
 The bus travels on Monroe Drive next to the park and you can exit at 10th Street for the 10th Street gate or at Park Drive for the Bridge/Lake gate.
-Connect with the bus at the Lindbergh Center MARTA station (red and gold line) or the King Memorial MARTA station (blue and green line).
+Connect with the bus at the Lindbergh Center MARTA station (which also has free daily parking) or the King Memorial MARTA station (blue and green line).
 Frequency is every 30 minutes.

 If you live along or near Monroe Drive or Boulevard north of Dekalb Avenue, you can also wait at a bus stop along those streets and pay $2.50 exact cash for a one-way ride.